 I’m experienced in working with people who are struggling with anxiety and low mood, issues stemming from childhood, and difficulties in personal relationships.
 I have previously worked in a mental health crisis centre, and I also have over a decade of experience in supporting people with workplace and career challenges.

 I have an interest in supporting clients who are exploring questions or challenges around sex, sexual expression in all its forms, sexuality and identity.
 I offer a caring and non-judgemental space in which to unpack these issues in your own way and at your own pace.
-I’ve undertaken additional training at the Centre for Psychosexual Health in London, and have attended workshops on a wide range of topics including gender and relationship diversity, sex after sexual trauma, polyamory aware therapy, and working with kinky clients.
-I am currently undertaking a post-qualifying Certificate in Psychosexual Studies at Tavistock Relationships in London.
+I hold a post-qualifying Certificate in Psychosexual Studies from Tavistock Relationships.
+I have also undertaken additional training at the Centre for Psychosexual Health, London, and have attended workshops on a wide range of topics including gender and relationship diversity, sex after sexual trauma, low sexual desire, compulsive sexual behaviours, polyamory aware therapy, and working with kinky clients.

 I welcome clients of all genders, sexualities, socioeconomic and cultural backgrounds, ethnicities and personal experiences.
 I work with individual adults aged 16 and over.

-My Postgraduate Diploma in counselling is from the University of Edinburgh, where I trained in both the person-centred and psychodynamic approaches.
-I also hold Honours and Master’s degrees in law.
+My Postgraduate Diploma in Counselling (with Distinction) is from the University of Edinburgh, where I trained in both the person-centred and psychodynamic approaches.
+My Certificate in Psychosexual Studies was completed at Tavistock Relationships in London.
+I also have Honours and Master’s degrees in Law.
 I am a Registered Member of BACP (British Association for Counselling and Psychotherapy) and work within their strict code of ethics.

 Specialist interest areas: